FedRAMP/docs/markdown/FRMR.KSI.key-security-indicators.md

 #### FRR-KSI-01
 _Applies to:_ Low, Moderate

-> Cloud service providers MUST apply ALL Key Security Indicators to ALL aspects of their _cloud service offering_ that are within the FedRAMP Minimum Assessment Scope.
+> Cloud service providers SHOULD apply ALL Key Security Indicators to ALL aspects of their _cloud service offering_ that are within the FedRAMP Minimum Assessment Scope.

 #### FRR-KSI-02
 _Applies to:_ Low, Moderate

-> All parties SHOULD follow FedRAMP&#x27;s best practices and technical assistance on assessing Key Security Indicators where applicable.

-#### FRR-KSI-03
-_Applies to:_ Low, Moderate

-> All parties SHOULD continuously monitor and review materials in the FedRAMP 20x Phase One (20xP1) pilot requirements and the 20x Community Working Group.
-Additional details, interim best practices and technical assistance, answers to common questions, and more will be provided asynchronously during 20xP1.
+> Providers MUST maintain simple high-level summaries of at least the following for each Key Security Indicator:
+> 1. Goals for how it will be implemented and validated, including clear pass/fail criteria and traceability
+> 1. The consolidated _information resources_ that will be validated (this should include consolidated summaries such as &quot;all employees with privileged access that are members of the Admin group&quot;)
+> 1. The machine-based processes for validation and the _persistent_ cycle on which they will be performed (or an explanation of why this doesn&#x27;t apply)
+> 1. The non-machine-based processes for validation and the _persistent_ cycle on which they will be performed (or an explanation of why this doesn&#x27;t apply)
+> 1. Current implementation status
+> 1. Any clarifications or responses to the assessment summary

 ---